yuhaoyann/businesscard-api/README.md

-# BusinessCard API
+# iCard API

-Install dependencies with `npm install`.
+Backend API server for iCard APP, go to [iCard](https://adoring-volhard-7e0798.netlify.app/) and enjoy the APP

+# Local Setup

 ## Creating ROLE

-enter psql by type `psql` in terminal;
+- enter psql by type `psql` in terminal;
-enter `CREATE ROLE businesscard WITH LOGIN password 'businesscard'`;
+- enter `CREATE ROLE businesscard WITH LOGIN password 'businesscard'`;

 ## Creating The DB

-enter `CREATE DATABASE businesscard OWNER businesscard`;
+- enter `CREATE DATABASE businesscard OWNER businesscard`;

 ## Setup

-Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
+- Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.

 ```
 PGHOST=localhost